Guillermo Molins: Malmö FF

 Ahead of the 2010 season, Molins said that his aim this season was to provide more assists for Malmö FF.
 He started the season well by scoring his first goal of the season, in a 3–0 win against Örebro on 23 March 2010.
 Molins then scored four more goals in the first half of the season.
 He continued to establish himself in the first team, and proved to be a very skilled dribbler, becoming involved in most attacks for the club.
 It wasn't until on 4 July 2010 when Molins scored his sixth goal of the season, in a 4–1 loss against Mjällby in the fourth round of the Svenska Cupen.
 However in the second half of the season, he was challenged in some games by Jiloan Hamad, which saw him placed on the substitute bench.
 Despite this, he regained his first team place towards the end of the 2010 season.
-Molins then scored two more goals, coming against Trelleborgs and BK Häcken.
+Molins then scored two more goals, coming against Trelleborg and BK Häcken.
 He helped Malmö FF win the league for the first time in six years by beating Mjällby AIF 2–0 on 7 November 2010.
 Despite missing one match throughout the 2010 season, Molins went on to make thirty appearances and scoring eight times in all competitions.
 Throughout the 2010 season, Molins’ performance attracted interests from European clubs, such as, Bundesliga side 1.
 FC Köln, Primeira Liga side Sporting CP and Scottish Premiership side Celtic.
 This led to the club began a contract negotiations for the player in effort to keep him but he wanted to leave Malmö.

 Ahead of the 2011 season, Molins continued to be linked a move away from Malmö, with Serie A clubs and even Sporting CP, who renewed their interest, wanted to sign him.
 But he ended up staying at the club despite having his contract set to expire at the end of the 2011 season.
 At the start of the 2011 season, Molins continued to be challenged for a position in the starting eleven by Hamad and Jimmy Durmaz in the start of the 2011 season, partly due to minor injuries on his part.
 It wasn't until on 20 April 2011 when he scored his first goal of the season, in a 1–0 win against Mjällby AIF.
 On 15 May 2011, Molins secured a 2–1 home win against Örebro SK with two powerful shots in the top left goal corner after the team had been down 0–1 in half time.